Priyasunil26/Kubernetes/kubernetes.md

 1. Download the [Kustomization.yaml](https://github.com/sivakumar-devops/kustomization-improvement/blob/mohamed/eks/boldbi/kustomization.yaml) file  for Bold BI deployment in EKS.

-2. Create a Kubernetes cluster in AWS Elastic Kubernetes Service (EKS) and node group to deploy Bold BI.
+2. Create a `Kubernetes cluster` in AWS Elastic Kubernetes Service (EKS) and node group to deploy Bold BI.

-3. Connect to your Amazon EKS cluster. https://aws.amazon.com/premiumsupport/knowledge-center/eks-cluster-connection/
+3. `Connect` to your Amazon EKS cluster. https://aws.amazon.com/premiumsupport/knowledge-center/eks-cluster-connection/

-4. Note the File System ID to store the shared folders for application usage.
+4. Note the `File System ID` to store the shared folders for application usage.
     ![File-System-ID](images/file-system-id.png)

-5. Access the link provided in the prerequisites to create a database.
+5. Access the link provided in the prerequisites to create a `database`.

-6. Open kustomisation.yaml file, downloaded in Step 1.
-Replace the File system ID noted in Step 5 to the <efs_file_system_id> place in the file.
+6. Open kustomisation.yaml file, downloaded in Step 1. `Replace` the File system ID noted in Step 5 to the <efs_file_system_id> place in the file.

     ![replace-fs-id](images/replace-fs-id.png)

-7. Deploy the latest Nginx ingress controller to your cluster using the following command.
+7. Deploy the `latest Nginx ingress controller` to your cluster using the following command.
     ```bash
     kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.10.0/deploy/static/provider/cloud/deploy.yaml